cagallo/book-club-api/README.md

 ## Background

 This server was created to accompany the user interface of 'Book Club', a frontend Mod 3 project at the Turing School of Software and Design.
-We used the NYT Best Selling Books API to populate a PostgresSQL database which this API querys using knex.
+We used the NYT Best Selling Books API to populate a PostgreSQL database which this API querys using knex.
 This server was written in JavaScript using Express and Node.

 ## Installation Instructions